gnieboer/tsp-redesign/_funds/C.md

   This liquidity reserve is invested in futures contracts of the S&P 400 and Russell 2000
   (other broad equity indexes).
+risks: |
+  Your investment in the C Fund is subject to [market risk](#) because the prices of the stocks in the S&P 500 Index rise and fall.

+  By investing in the C Fund, you are also exposed to [inflation risk](#), meaning your C Fund investment may not grow enough to offset inflation.
+rewards: |
+  While investment in the C Fund carries risk, it also offers the opportunity to experience gains from equity ownership of large and mid-sized U.S. company stocks.
 ---

 <li>